pfptcommunity/pfptcommunity/README.md

 # Proofpoint Data Rocks

 The primary purpose of this page is to share the integrations I've created around the Proofpoint products.
-This content and code snippets is not created, validated or supported by Proofpoint.
+This content and code snippets are not created, validated or supported by Proofpoint so use wisely.

 Please **★ Star** on the top of this page if you like this page and you want to motivate me to publish more.
 <br>